-Public Works, as a whole, increased 8% or \$108,000.
+Public Works, as a whole, increased 3% or \$96,882.
 The majority is from General Properties.
-Operating costs increased based on new facilities; Sheriff's office which was completed June 2012, Vehicle Maintenance facility and expansion of the Library which are both planned to be completed in FY2012-2013.
-Increase in fuel and utilities and purchase of new equipment are also included.
+Operating costs increased based on maintaining the new Sheriff's facility and the newly expanded Library, increases in fuel, utilities and purchase of new equipment, along with the conversion of two part time employees to full time.